mohammad-imron/mohammad-imron/README.md

 - 👋 Hi, I’m @mohammad-imron
 - 👀 I’m interested in analytics, web development, task-automation, and agile methodologies
 - 🌱 I’m currently learning on web development
-- 💞️ I’m looking to collaborate on various project
+- 💞️ I’m looking to collaborate on various project related above topics
-- 📫 How to reach me imron@imronreefai.com
+- 📫 You can reach me on : imron@imronreefai.com

 <!---
 mohammad-imron/mohammad-imron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.